Rangers vs. Tigers Player Props Betting Odds

 Semien Stats

-- Semien has 64 hits with 13 doubles, two triples, eight home runs and 24 walks.
-He has driven in 43 runs with seven stolen bases.
+- Semien has recorded 65 hits with 13 doubles, two triples, eight home runs and 25 walks.
+He has driven in 44 runs with seven stolen bases.

-- Semien has hit safely in 17 games in a row.
-In his last 10 games he is batting .304 with four doubles, two triples, a home run, a walk and eight RBI.
+- Semien has recorded at least one hit in 18 games in a row.
+During his last 10 outings he is hitting .318 with four doubles, a triple, a home run, two walks and nine RBI.

 Semien Recent Games